-There are primarily 4 ways you can support our ministry:
+There are primarily 4 ways you can contribute to our ministry:

 1) Pray for us!
 We need all the help we can get!
 Keeping us and all the folks we serve in your prayers is one of the best ways you can help us serve the Kingdom!

 2) Share our ministry with others.
 If you know of someone that could benefit from our services and resources, send them our way!
-Have them contact us through our website or FB, because we would love to assist them!
+Have them contact us through our website, because we would love to assist them!

 3) Financial support.
 We are a full-time ministry that charges nothing for any of the services or resources that we provide.
 We are fully supported through our service to the Father.
 A portion of that comes from people that want to support the work we do.
 If you have benefited directly from our ministry or maybe have seen how someone else benefited and would like to partner with us, we ask that you pray for guidance and act as the Father directs you.

 The link below is for both one-time gifts and recurring monthly gifts (just click that option).

 Please remember our Father can utilize any size gift.

 4) Submit a donation in exchange for a craft from our Donation Shop.

 If you prefer to send check/money order,

 Fruits of Torah